|Nutrition Facts (per serving)|

 Put the hot fudge sauce in a microwave-safe container.
 Heat it on high for 30 seconds or until it feels easy to stir.

 Top with half of the whipped topping.

 Repeat with an additional layer of ice cream sandwiches, hot fudge sauce, and whipped topping.
 Scatter the sprinkles over the top.

 Cover the pan with foil and put it back in the freezer for an additional hour.

 To serve, pull the cake from the freezer and let it sit at room temperature for 10 or 15 minutes.
-Soak the blade of a knife in hot water (a long serrated bread knife in hot water, wipe the water off with a clean kitchen towel, then cut the frozen cake into squares.
+Soak the blade of a knife in hot water (a long serrated bread knife is best), wipe the water off with a clean kitchen towel, then cut the frozen cake into squares.
 Re-dip the knife between slices to make it easier to cut.